VonSub/info_grid/docs/tf_farming/farming_simulation_tools.md

 # Farming Simulation Tools

 ## Note: These tools help to estimate as good as possible the amount of TFTs, but are not producing binding results.
+Most AMD and INTEL CPUs are supported.
+INTEL NICs work in conjunction with Zero OS.
+Realtek NICs are mostly not supported.
+To find out if your hardware can be added to the TF Grid please [setup your farm and add the node to the TF Grid](tf_farming/farming_setup.md)

 <div style="overflow:hidden;">
    <iframe src="https://jscalc.io/calc/8jXXLOukrlXcI7H4" scrolling="yes" style="width: 100%; height: 582px; margin-left:0px;"></iframe>